arkatebi/OpenWorld-problem/README.md

 file format for MFO ontology.
 The id for each sequence is constructed from a program generated string and the SwissProt name of the protein.
 The second output file records the mapping between the program generated string and the SwissProt protein name, corresponding to the entries in the first file.
 Subsequent files are for BPO and CCO ontological categories.

-The program can also be used to extract sequences for a specific organism:
+The program can also be used to extract training sequences for a specific
+organism:

 ```
 python2 xTract_trainingSet -I1=uniprot_sprot.dat.2010_01 -G=9606